macauleym/ConcentrateOn/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;An integer value to help sort a Subject, and to list which ones the user wishes to focus on above others.

-&nbsp;&nbsp;&nbsp;&nbsp;Valid values are the individual days of the week, as well as the relativistic values 'yesterday', 'today', and 'tomorrow'.

 --days [required, unless passing -r/--forget]

 &nbsp;&nbsp;&nbsp;&nbsp;The comma (',') delimited list of days of the week to associate the given subject to.